|Nutritional Guidelines (per serving)|

 In a medium saucepan, cook sugar, chocolate, milk, and corn syrup together, stirring occasionally, to the soft ball stage (see below), or about 234 F to 240 F on a candy thermometer.

 Remove from heat; stir in peanut butter.
-Beat lightly for a few minutes; pour into bottom of pie crust.
+Beat lightly for a few minutes; pour into the bottom of pie crust.
 Chill thoroughly before filling.

 In a large mixing bowl, beat cream cheese with peanut butter, powdered sugar, and milk.
 Fold in whipped topping until well blended.